Archive for: Polish Act on Trade marks

 R-152218

 The Supreme Administrative Court in its judgment of 8 February 2011 case file II GSK 91/10 dismissed it.
-The SAC ruled that there was no rational arguments that in case of existence of a trade mark similar to the company name, the infringement of personal interests and the rights to company name could take place only in cases when the entire trade mark consist of the company name.
-The marketing of goods bearing a trade mark that is a confusingly similar to the company name is also the threat to personal interests or property rights.
+The SAC ruled that there were no rational arguments that in case of existence of a trade mark similar to the company name, the infringement of personal interests and the rights to company name could take place only in cases when the entire trade mark consist of the company name.
+The promotion and marketing of goods bearing trade marks that are confusingly similar to the company name is also deemed as the threat to personal interests or property rights.
 The fact that the questioned trade mark in addition to the words “Miss” and “Polonia” (that were concurrent with the partial company name of the applicant) contained the word “World” did not deprive the applicant of the protection of the company name as a personal interests, because the designation “Miss Polonia” had sufficient distinctive characteristics that would allow for the identification of an applicant and help to distinguish it from other entities.

 Trade mark law, case VI SA/Wa 650/10